SamanthaR9/SamanthaR9/README.md

 ## 🗃️ SQL / MySQL Workbench
 ### Relational Database Analysis of Global Population Data
-The World database contains relational data on countries, cities, and languages, connected through primary and foreign keys.
-It is appropriate for SQL analysis as it required joins, aggregations, and grouping to extract meaningful insights into population distribution and urban development patterns.
+The World database contains relational data on countries, cities, and languages, linked through primary and foreign keys.
+It is suitable for SQL analysis as it enables exploration of population distribution and urban development patterns using joins, aggregations, and grouping.

-My objective was to analyse a relational dataset to extract insights about countries, cities, and population trends using structured queries.
-I approached this by querying the MySQL World dataset using joins to combine tables, aggregations (such as COUNT and AVG), subqueries for deeper analysis, and filtering and grouping.<br>
+In this project, I used SQL queries in MySQL Workbench to combine tables, calculate aggregated values such as averages, and filter and group data to identify patterns in global population distribution.

 <br>
 **Example Query:**
 <br>Identify countries with the highest average city population to compare urban density across regions and population distribution patterns across cities and countries.